Policies and Criteria for Validation

 - Fee cover note – QQI will use this to generate the invoice for validation fees payable.

-Please see QQI Fees Schedule for details of current charges.
+Please see Schedule for fees (2018) for details of current charges.

 Resources for Programmes leading to CAS awards (under new policy)